SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 - Tested intersite connectivity to verify that communication is established between virtual networks in different locations.
 - Created a custom route to control network traffic flow, optimizing the routing of data between various subnets and resources.

-## Extend your learning with Copilot
-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.

-+ How can I use Azure PowerShell or Azure CLI commands to add a virtual network peering between vnet1 and vnet2?
-+ Create a table highlighting various Azure and 3rd party monitoring tools supported on Azure.
-Highlight when to use each tool.
-+ When would I create a custom network route in Azure?

-## Learn more with self-paced training

-+ [Distribute your services across Azure virtual networks and integrate them by using virtual network peering](https://learn.microsoft.com/en-us/training/modules/integrate-vnets-with-vnet-peering/).
-Use virtual network peering to enable communication across virtual networks in a way that's secure and minimally complex.
-+ [Manage and control traffic flow in your Azure deployment with routes](https://learn.microsoft.com/training/modules/control-network-traffic-flow-with-routes/).
-Learn how to control Azure virtual network traffic by implementing custom routes.

-## Key takeaways

-Congratulations on completing the lab.
-Here are the main takeaways for this lab.

-+ By default, resources in different virtual networks cannot communicate.
-+ Virtual network peering enables you to seamlessly connect two or more virtual networks in Azure.
-+ Peered virtual networks appear as one for connectivity purposes.
-+ The traffic between virtual machines in peered virtual networks uses the Microsoft backbone infrastructure.
-+ System defined routes are automatically created for each subnet in a virtual network.
-User-defined routes override or add to the default system routes.
-+ Azure Network Watcher provides a suite of tools to monitor, diagnose, and view metrics and logs for Azure IaaS resources.

 ### You have successfully completed the lab